Coeur/jastor/README.md

-Jastor
+Jdimo
 ===

-Jastor is an Objective-C base class that is initialized with a dictionary (probably from your JSON response), and assigns dictionary values to all its (derived class's) typed @properties.
+Jdimo is an Objective-C base class that is initialized with a dictionary (probably from your JSON response), and assigns dictionary values to all its (derived class's) typed @properties.

 It supports nested types, arrays, NSString, NSNumber, NSDate and more.

-Jastor is NOT a JSON parser.
+Jdimo is NOT a JSON parser.
 For that, you have [JSONKit](https://github.com/johnezang/JSONKit), [yajl](https://github.com/gabriel/yajl-objc) and many others.

 The name sounds like **JSON to Object**er.
 Or something.

 **Upgrade from previous version:**

 Add `dealloc` mehtods to your models and nillify your peoperties.
-Automattic `dealloc` is no longer done by Jastor.
+Automattic `dealloc` is no longer done by Jdimo.

 Examples